aneeshdurg/monkeywrench/README.md

 Integrate Github's Copilot AI with Firefox's devtools!
 Have you ever wanted to change the visibility of annoying elements on a website you were visiting but didn't know how, or couldn't be bother to script it up in the console?
-`ffcopilot` aims to make such tasks far more accessible by integrating Github Copilot.
+`monkeywrench` aims to make such tasks far more accessible by integrating Github Copilot.
 Click on the picture below to see a demo video.
 Note that this project is very much a work in progress.